deadlysyn/neovimrc/README.md

 Everyone's taste is different, but I still think it's a thoughtful design.
 Unfortunately, I'm a night owl and often find myself working late.
 With Night Shift now native in MacOS (thank you, [flux](https://justgetflux.com)), I've found blue-heavy themes suffer as the day progresses.
-This got me looking for alternatives that offer similarly thoughtful design (balanced and consistant contrast, light and dark modes) in a different color palette.
+This got me looking for alternatives that offer similarly thoughtful design (balanced and consistent contrast, light and dark modes) in a different color palette.

 I spent some time looking at available themes (I really don't want to create my own), and